Albinhsn/SpaceGame/Java/src/se/liu/albhe576/project/README.md

 ## ToDo
 * font bitmap
+    * send spaceSize as param as well
     * differentiate between static and dynamic text rendering
+    * fix so fontSize is accurate
+    * fix to text actually looks good
 * Rather then side to side enemies actually go downwards mostly
     * one of them is basically a kamikaze pilot
         * this requires to check collision between players and enemies